No products in the cart!

 Adding more useful content and expanding deeper into a subject can really help to push your page up the rankings.

-Similarly with longer form content, having at least one image within your content can make a boring page look exciting.
+Similarly with longer-form content, having at least one image within your content can make a boring page look exciting.
 These pages tend to rank better.
 Studies show that there is a relationship between sites that rank well and image use.

 Code semantics and structure can have a significant effect on your rankings.
 Make sure that you have correctly structured code that follows appropriate HTML standards.
 You can use Google’s URL testing tool and structured data testing tools.

-the first section of code more clearly emphasizes the importance of your keyword.
+For example, the first section of the code below is probably better than the code below it.
+Both are perfectly valid and convey similar information, the first section of code more clearly emphasizes the importance of your keyword.

 <article><h2>Keyword</h2><p>Some text here</p></article>